🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 • Linen or cotton for breathable balance

-• Wool or felt for structure and warmth
+• Wool or felt for structure and weight

 Layer these on sofas, beds, and benches.
-Stack a bouclé pillow on a linen cushion, then top with a faux fur throw.
-It’s like a cozy sandwich your eyes can eat.
+Stack a boucle pillow on a linen cushion, then top it with a faux fur throw.
+If you love this layered, fiber-rich feeling, these winter decor ideas with baskets, throws and texture lean into the very same cozy mood.

 2. Build a Calm Winter Palette

-Wide living room shot showcasing a calm neutral winter palette: warm white walls, a cream rug, and ivory sofa as base; taupe and mushroom pillows and throws as accents; a matte black pair of candleholders and a dark cocoa wood bowl for depth; subtle shimmer from brushed brass picture frame and a champagne-finish tray.
-Soft, diffused daylight, balanced composition, straight-on perspective, serene and cohesive.
+Wide living room with a calm neutral winter palette: warm white walls, a cream rug, an ivory sofa, taupe and mushroom pillows, matte black candleholders and a dark cocoa wood bowl, in soft diffused daylight

 Your Neutral Winter Color Map